alexw1983/calendar-generator/README.md

   - i.e. We want to know the periods on the days specified _not_ from, for example, 1000 to 1300.
 - We start at 00:00 and the last period is 23:30 so there should be 48 periods in a day.
 - UTC timezone.
-  - This is just a habit I have gotten in to :)
 - It would be better to use the existing tools rather than re-invent the wheel.
   - I assumed the exercise should reflect what I would do in the real world.
   - Normally I would try and find existing libraries and tools that do the job (i.e. Pandas) and not re-inventing the wheel.